+A Shareholder can appoint the Chairman of the Meeting as his/her/its proxy, but this is not mandatory.

+Affix Postage Stamp Here

-- 3. The Chairman of the Meeting, as proxy, need not be a member of the Company. - 4.
-The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - (i) if submitted electronically, be submitted via email to AGM2022@hotelprop.com.sg; or - (ii) if submitted by post, be lodged with the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
-Ltd., of 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632.
+The Share Registrar Boardroom Corporate & Advisory Services Pte.
+Ltd 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632

-in either case, by no later than April 26, 2022, 4.00 p.m., being at least 48 hours before the time for holding the AGM.

-A member who wishes to submit an instrument of proxy must first download, complete and sign the proxy form, before submitting it electronically via email to the email address provided above or submitting it by post to the address provided above.

-In view of the current COVID-19 restriction orders in Singapore, which may make it difficult for members to submit completed proxy forms by post, members are strongly encouraged to submit completed proxy forms electronically via email.

-- 5. The instrument appointing the Chairman of the Meeting as proxy must be under the hand of the appointer or his attorney duly authorised in writing.
-Where the instrument appointing the Chairman of Meeting as proxy is executed by a corporation, it must be executed either under its common seal or under the hand of its authorised officer(s) or its attorney duly authorised. - 6.
-Where an instrument appointing the Chairman of the Meeting as proxy is signed on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company), if the instrument appointing the Chairman of the Meeting as proxy is submitted by post, be lodged with the instrument of proxy or, if the instrument appointing the Chairman of the Meeting as proxy is submitted electronically via email, be emailed with the instrument of proxy, failing which the instrument may be treated as invalid. - 7.
-The Company shall be entitled to reject the instrument appointing the Chairman of the Meeting as proxy if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified on the instrument appointing Chairman of the Meeting as proxy (including any related attachment).
-In addition, in the case of members whose shares entered against their names in the Depository Register, the Company may reject an instrument appointing the Chairman of the Meeting as proxy lodged or submitted if such members are not shown to have shares against their names in the Depository Register as at 72 hours before the time appointed for holding the Meeting, as certified by The Central Depository (Pte) Limited to the Company. - 8 Members should take note that once this proxy form is submitted electronically via email to AGM2022@hotelprop.com.sg or lodged with the Company's Share Registrar, they cannot change their vote as indicated in the box provided above.
+- A proxy need not be a Shareholder of the Company - A Shareholder of the Company who is not a relevant intermediary is entitled to appoint not more than two proxies to attend, speak and vote in his stead at the AGM.
+Such proxy need not be a Shareholder of the Company - The Proxy Form can be submitted in the following manner by 4.00 p.m. on April 26, 2023, being at least 48 hours before the time for holding the AGM: - (a) if submitted by post, be deposited at the at the office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
+Ltd., at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632; or - (b) if submitted electronically, be submitted via email to AGM2023@hotelprop.com.sg - A Shareholder who wishes to submit an instrument of proxy must first download, complete and sign the proxy form, before scanning and sending it by email to the email address provided above, or submitting it by post to the address provided above.
+Shareholders are strongly encouraged to submit completed proxy forms electronically via email. - The instrument appointing a proxy(ies) must be under the hand of the appointer or his attorney duly authorised in writing.
+Where the instrument appointing a proxy(ies) is executed by a corporation, it must be executed either under its common seal or under the hand of its authorised officer(s) or its attorney duly authorized. - Where an instrument appointing a proxy(ies) is submitted by email, it must be authorised in the following manner: - by way of the affixation of an electronic signature by the appointor or his/her duly authorised attorney or, as the case may be an officer or duly authorised attorney of a corporation; or by way of the appointor or his duly authorised attorney or, as the case may be, an officer or duly authorised attorney of a corporation signing the instrument under hand and submitting - a scanned copy of the signed instrument by email. - The Company shall be entitled to reject the Proxy Form if it is incomplete or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the Proxy Form (including any related attachment) (such as in the case where the appointor submits more than one instrument appointing the Chairman of the AGM as proxy).
+In addition, in the case of ordinary shares entered in the Depository Register, the Company may reject any Proxy Form lodged if the member, being the appointor, is not shown to have ordinary shares entered against his name in the Depository Register as at 72 hours before the time appointed for holding the AGM, as certified by The Central Depository - Shareholders should take note that once this proxy form is submitted electronically via email to AGM2023@hotelprop.com.sg or posted/deposited to office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
+Ltd., at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632, they cannot change their vote as indicated in the box provided above.